Ayush-iitkgp/Ayush-iitkgp.github.io/posts/the-unlikely-programmer-my-journey-from-computer-illiteracy-to-presenting-at-mit.md

 I come from small town situated in one of the less developed regions of North India.
 Hailing from a family of eight, my father shouldered the role of the sole provider.
 In such circumstances, pursuing quality education proved to be an uphill battle, rendering the idea of having a computer at home an unattainable dream.
 Hence, my exposure to computers was limited to the few sessions we had during our high school curriculum.

-However, destiny had its designs, I managed to emerge successful in the IIT-JEE exam (an exam with an acceptance rate of a 1 in 500).
+However, destiny had its designs, I managed to emerge successful in the IIT-JEE exam (an exam with an acceptance rate of 1 in 500).
 This paved the way for my academic journey, leading me to opt for the study of Mathematics and Computer Science at the Indian Institute of Technology (IIT), Kharagpur.

 ## The Challenges